 In determining the transaction price, the Company also considered the different sources of variable consideration including, but not limited to, discounts, credits, refunds, price concessions or other similar items.
 The Company has included in the transaction price some or all of an amount of variable consideration, utilizing the most likely method, only to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
 The actual amount of consideration ultimately received may differ.

 Deferred Revenue

-Deferred revenue is comprised of an exclusive license agreement with Shattuck and process development customer deposits received in advance of the Company's fulfillment of performance obligations.
+Deferred revenue is comprised of contract development and manufacturing organization ("CDMO") customer deposits received in advance of the Company's fulfillment of performance obligations.